top of page

 3. Apply Diatomaceous Earth

-Using a hand duster, squeeze bottle, or even a small scoop, lightly dust the DE in the following areas:
+Using a hand duster, squeeze bottle, or even a small scoop, lightly dust the DE in these areas:

 • Along baseboards and walls